streamingfast/hivemapper-fleet-management/fleet-features-tests.md

 When connecting as the fleet owner, you should notice that the Hivemapper logo will now look slightly different within the app.
 You will also see that you are the fleet manager, and you'll now see a lock dashcam toggle.
 Expected behaviour is that you'll be able to lock the dashcam.

-You'll also notice that next to the Dashcam ID line, a small lock icon to signify that this dashcam has been locked.
+You'll also notice that next to the Dashcam ID line, a small lock icon will appear to signify that this dashcam has been locked.
 It is possible that you'll see an error saying that you must refresh your connection to see the Lock Dashcam toggle.
 This happens when the session from Phantom has become too old.
 Simply press Refresh and re-authenticate with Phantom.

 7) Disconnect from dashcam and reconnect using the driver account added in Task 2